M1 (Hungarian TV channel): Controversies

 Ever since the end of communism in Hungary, M1's news programming has been repeatedly criticised of having a bias towards the contemporary Hungarian government, with this criticism becoming more prevalent ever since the conservative party Fidesz became the ruling party in the country in 2010, in part due to the company responsible by the channel, MTVA, being directly controlled by the Hungarian Parliament, compromising its independence.

 In 2019 a leaked audio recording made during the run-up to European Parliament elections showed a senior MTVA editor, Balazs Bende informing reporters that the institution does not favor the opposition's list and the reporters should work accordingly.
 Bende instructed the reporters to produce content using the "appropriate" narrative and methodology, especially on topics like Brussels and migrants.

+At the beginning of August 2026, it was leaked who would become the new editor-in-chief of M1.
+Prime Minister Péter Magyar commented on the corresponding Facebook post from an online portal with the words: "I don't think so."
+24 hours later, the personnel decision was reversed.
+According to German ARD, it cannot be proven beyond doubt that this happened under pressure from Magyar.
+Nevertheless, Amnesty International found it a cause for criticism, on the basis that a head of government should not publicly comment on personnel decisions of a broadcaster that is actually independent.